-Your content marketing strategy isn’t to be confused with your content strategy or your content plan.
-You’ll often find these terms used interchangeably, when in fact, the three are separate and necessary assets for any marketing plan.
+Your content marketing strategy isn’t to be confused with your content strategy or content plan.
+You’ll often find these terms used interchangeably when the three are separate and necessary assets for any marketing plan.

 Your content strategy is broader in scope.
-It digs into the creation and publication of useful and usable content.
-You’ll determine the titles and types of content, and where you’ll publish them.
-Some will be posted on your website, while others will go to different websites where your audience is likely to be browsing.
+It digs into the creation and publication of valuable and usable content.
+You’ll determine the titles and types of content and where you’ll publish them.
+Some will be posted on your website, while others will go to different websites where your audience will likely browse.

-Your content plan is the tactical document that outlines exactly how you’ll execute your content strategy and who will be handling all the tasks.
+Your content plan is the tactical document outlining exactly how you’ll execute your content strategy and who will handle all the tasks.